-Approximately 6.5% of the Company's portfolio at fair value is invested in energy-related businesses.
+As of September 30, 2018, approximately 7.0% of the our portfolio at fair value is invested in energy-related businesses.
 A decline in oil and natural gas prices would adversely affect the credit quality of these investments.
 A decrease in credit quality would, in turn, negatively affect the fair value of these investments, which would consequently negatively affect the Company's financial position and results of operations.
 Should the current decline in oil and natural gas prices persist, it is likely that the Company's energy-related portfolio companies' abilities to satisfy financial or operating covenants imposed by the Company or other lenders will be adversely affected, thereby negatively impacting the Company's financial condition and their ability to satisfy their debt service and other obligations to the Company.